 It didn't end well...
-I got all prepared for the surgery, but before entering the anesthetist asks: "Did you have breakfast?"...
+I got all prepared for the surgery, but before entering the anaesthetist asks: "Did you have breakfast?"...
 I said yes... and he started freaking out.
-Apparently doing a general anesthesia without empty stomach is very dangerous.
-Unfortunately none, doctor, anesthetist, nurses, told me anything about not eating or drinking the 12 hrs before.
+Apparently doing a general anaesthesia without empty stomach is very dangerous.
+Unfortunately none, doctor, anaesthetist, nurses, told me anything about not eating or drinking the 12 hrs before.
 They told million other things, even minor, but none told me such an important point.
-And being my first general anesthesia I didn't know that I didn't have to eat.
+And being my first general anaesthesia I didn't know that I didn't have to eat.
 So, everything got postponed of another week.

 I stayed one night in hospital and the next afternoon, after waiting the doctor to finish his other round of surgeries, I got released.

 I've to say, that after 5 days, pain is all totally gone; I still have some problem when I've to flex my abs to sit or stand, or lift some occasional heavier thing, but nothing serious.